heiseonline/shariff/README.md

 ## Getting Started

-Download the latest release of Shariff and include `shariff.min.css` and `shariff.min.js` into your page.
+Download the latest release of Shariff and include `build/shariff.min.css` and `build/shariff.min.js` into your page.
 After doing that, insert one or more `<div class="shariff">` elements containing data attributes described below.

 ```html
 <!DOCTYPE html>